 Developers of the survival RPG Project Zomboid were forced to take the game off their site over the weekend after pirates developed a version of the game that would use Indie Stone's servers to automatically update their illegal copy, a move that could potentially cost The Indie Stone enormous amounts of money.

-In a blog post picked up by RPS, the devs say that "these ‘auto updating’ versions of the game could screw us completely."
+, the devs say that "these 'auto updating' versions of the game could screw us completely."

 "We have a cloud based distribution model, where the files are copied all over the world and are served to players on request, which means we are charged money for people downloading the game.